 It’s a big question for industrial facilities managers and plant operators working within the food and beverage industry.
 Resin flooring systems are available in a wide range of shapes and sizes.
-They have been designed to best meet the different working areas within a beverage or food plant – all of which will be subject to other operating conditions.
+They have been designed to best meet the different working areas within a beverage or cannabis facility – all of which will be subject to other operating conditions.

 Understanding the facility’s most critical operational criteria and service requirements or area in question is central to specifying a resin flooring system that will best meet your needs.

 Safety Underfoot – Flooring Failure

 All floors in food manufacturing and preparation zones and staff breakout areas and amenities must have a non-slip surface to prevent slips and trips.
 Considering the floor finish in terms of risk management is even more critical in wet service environments, ensuring the flooring system is tested under these conditions to determine if it will provide the correct level of safety.

 In wet service environments, flooring roots to falls leading to an efficient drainage system to prevent the risk of slips and water pooling.
 It can be the best achievement – shaping the concrete or screed substrate before installing a final floor finish.
 Resin flooring is available in a wide range of grades.
 And they can have a texture with broadcast sand to increase the anti-slip profile of the surface.

 However, it is essential to note that surfaces with coarse textures are more challenging to keep clean.
 Therefore, a compromise is necessary where ease of cleaning and heavy slip resistance is both of critical importance.

 Segregation Plan and Floor Zoning

 A zoning plan on the floor’s surface is a good idea.
 Suppose a food plant identifies any areas at risk of cross-contamination or other hazards.
 And it is looking to segregate locations or zones by different processes.
 And procedures or designate different levels of hygiene through a simple color-coded system.
 However, there is no universal system or language in place.
 Colorful flooring materials use to set walkways or hazard risks in line with individual company policies and practices.

 Hygiene Floor Failure